Introduction to Components

 What are Components?

-A component (otherwise known as a sub-assembly) increases the stock of a material rather than the stock of a product when it is manufactured.
+A component (or sub-assembly) creates stock that can be used along with materials or other components to create a finished product.
 Components can be really useful for situations where a material is created as a batch before being used up between a number of products.

 When should you use Components?